 Network Topology Diagram

 Network topology represents the physical locations of the servers and the system.
 It also shows how the IPv6 transition technologies are used in the Internet.
 In the scenario of using tunnel broker to set up a native IPv6 address, the local endpoint of the tunnel is local machine with IPv4 address and remote endpoint is the tunnel broker's server that routes the packets using IPv6 addresses in the IPv6 network to the IPv6 available server.
 Packets from the server will be routed via the broker's server and get to local machine via the tunnel.
 Local machine must have public IPv4 address to set up the native IPv6 address.
 If local machine uses private addresses using Network Address Translation (NAT) Teredo must be used.
-In our development environment the machine will use public IPv4 address so the first option is to set up the IPv6 native address.
-The advantage of using IPv6 native address is ensuring that the reply from remote server can be routed to our local machine avoiding the situation where the reply can't come back leading to the judgement that it is not reachable using IPv6.
+In our development environment the machine will use public IPv4 address so the first option is to set up a tunnel broker which will allow the use of IPv6 native address.
+The advantage of using IPv6 native address is ensuring that the reply from remote server can be routed to our local machine avoiding the situation where the reply can't come back leading to the judgment that it is not reachable using IPv6.
 The following is the topology:

 Figure 6 - Native IPv6 address